jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

     - Be aware of common conceptual misunderstandings for a given field: "teachers must strive to make students' thinking visible and find ways to help them reconceptualize faulty conceptions" (p.
 71)
     - Be aware that prior knowledge is not just of an individual student's construction; it is also cultural

+#### 2.1.2.3.
+Multiple intelligences

+Gardner & Hatch (1989) argue for a richer understanding of intelligence as "the capacity to solve problems or to fashion products that are valued in one or more cultural settings".
+They distinguish seven "intelligences" (another, **naturalist,** has been proposed):

+- **Visual/spatial:** "Capacities to perceive the visual-spatial world accurately and to perform transformations on one's initial perceptions."
+- **Verbal/linguistic:** "Sensitivity to the sounds, rhythms, and meanings of words; sensitivity to the different functions of language."
+- **Logical/mathematical:** "Sensitivity to, and capacity to discern, logical or numerical patterns; ability to handle long chains of reasoning."
+- **Bodily/kinesthetic:** "Abilities to control one's body movements and to handle objects skillfully."
+- **Musical/rhythmic:** "Abilities to produce and appreciate rhythm, pitch, and timbre; appreciation of the forms of musical expressiveness."
+- **Interpersonal/social:** "Capacities to discern and respond appropriately to the moods, temperaments, motivations, and desires of other people."
+- **Intrapersonal/introspective:** "Access to one's own feelings and the ability to discriminate among them and draw upon them to guide behavior; knowledge of one's own strengths, weaknesses, desires, and intelligence."

+While Brown et al. (2014) cite research challenging one of the main pedagogical implications of Gardner's theory --- viz., that instruction should be tailored to each learner's preferred modes (actually it should be varied for all learners) --- Eisner (2004) demonstrates the continuing (even accelerating) relevance of Gardner's work by using it to critique the educational standards movement, which in Eisner's opinion "symptomatizes a loss of faith in the professional competence of teachers" (p.
+34).
+So this is the primary message to take from Gardner: people are gifted in different ways and that's fine (notice, however, that this leads to questions about educational in/equality and in/equity).
+Eisner also uses Gardner to criticize the institutionalized assumption that individual students will learn at constant rates, and a group of students will learn at a consistent pace such that they can progress as a cohort.